Stowarzyszenie-Talent/sioworkers/README.md

+# WARNING
+This branch is bases on an older version of sioworkers.

 # Additional features
  - support for the GCC 10.2.1 compilation sandbox, the one used at the Polish Olympiad in Informatics.